osinfra-io/terraform-google-kubernetes-engine/README.md

 Google project services must be enabled before using this module.
 As a best practice, these should be defined in the [terraform-google-project](https://github.com/osinfra-io/terraform-google-project) module.
 The following services are required:

-- container.googleapis.com
+- `container.googleapis.com`
-- cloudkms.googleapis.com
+- `cloudkms.googleapis.com`
-- cloudresourcemanager.googleapis.com
+- `cloudresourcemanager.googleapis.com`
-- gkehub.googleapis.com (If project is a GKE Fleet host project)
+- `gkehub.googleapis.com` (Only needed if project is a GKE Fleet host project)
-- multiclusteringress.googleapis.com (If project is a GKE Fleet host project)
+- `multiclusteringress.googleapis.com` (Only needed if project is a GKE Fleet host project)
-- multiclusterservicediscovery.googleapis.com (If project is a GKE Fleet host project or service project)
+- `multiclusterservicediscovery.googleapis.com`
-- trafficdirector.googleapis.com (If project is a GKE Fleet host project or service project)
+- `trafficdirector.googleapis.com`

 > NOTE: The autoscaling profile feature requires the `google-beta` provider.
 > Include this provider in your root module required_providers block if you use GitHub Dependabot.

 Here is an example of a basic configuration; these would be in different `main.tf` files running separately in their own workflows.
-For example, the global configuration would run first  and then the regional configuration followed by the onboarding configuration.
+For example, the global configuration would run first  and then the regional configuration followed by the onboarding configurations.

 ### Fleet Host